agoering/spice-pinball/docs/multiplexers.md

 <img src="{{ site.baseurl }}/img/c-buttons-mux.png" style="width: 650px"/>

-To use the multiplexer, connect the A, B, and C pins to the arduino pins 2, 3, and 4, and connect the COM pin the arduino's pin 7 as shown (disconnect the old button if it is in the way):
+To use the multiplexer, connect the A, B, and C pins to the Arduino pins 2, 3, and 4, and connect the COM pin the Arduino's pin 7 as shown (disconnect the old button if it is in the way):

 PICTURE MUX CONNECTIONS